About the Program

 Books, Supplies & Program Fees (est.)

-Disclaimer: This information is provided to help you estimate your costs for student financing.
+Please note: This information is provided to help you estimate your costs for student financing.
 Some courses may also have additional expenses.
+Students who take all of their courses online are exempt from U-Pass, Health & Dental, and Recreation & Athletics fees.
 All fees are subject to change.

 - Grade 12 English

 - One of: Science 30, Physics 30 or Chemistry 30